The Rise of 'Grid Zero': Why more Instagram users are hiding their profile

 That, he explained, is because the biggest growth areas have been DMs and Stories, which are temporary posts that show up prominently in the app.

-The Instgram feed of grid photos has been falling out of vogue for a while with young users.
+Using the Instgram feed of main grid photos has been falling out of vogue for a while with young users.

 "If you look at how teens spend their time on Instagram, they spend more time in DMs than they do in Stories, and they spend more time in Stories than they do in feed," Mosseri said on the podcast 20VC.

-Dovetailing the decline in popularity of the grid has been more people ending the existence of their grid.
+Dovetailing the decline in popularity of the grid has been more people ending the existence of their grid altogether.

 But de-feeding your feed doesn't mean spending less time on Instagram; it just means you're probably flicking through Stories or messaging your friends — choosing fleeting or private interactions over social media permanence.